cyberwizard1001/pyLCD/README.md

 Installation
 ------------
-You can easily install the pyLCD lib using the Python Package Index.
+You can easily install the pyLCD lib usin;klgmnfgklsjhnilsjhgodfgg the Python Package Index.
 Just type:

 	sudo pip install pylcd